 A decision was made – to splinter the family- our son Nikhil, an LKG student, off to my parents in Kerala; our daughter Nidhi Grade 5 student to stay at Delhi with Brigadier GM Sankar, our family friend, until her final examinations in March and then off to Kerala; myself to Rajasthan and Marina to Canada, that too in February when the winter is at its worst in Canada.
 There was no other option and it had to happen and we simply had to cope.

-After the operational deployment, the unit returned to Devlali in November 2002.
-The children moved in with me and I became a single parent Commanding Officer.
-By then I had established myself well in the Battery.
-All the officers and soldiers were outstanding individuals with a lot of self-confidence in them.
+After the operational deployment, our unit returned to Devlali in November 2002.
+Our children moved in with me and I became a single parent Commanding Officer.
+By then I had established myself well in the unit.
+All officers and soldiers were outstanding individuals with a lot of self-confidence in them.
 They understood their tasks pretty well and executed them with finesse.
 The unit was indeed a well-oiled machine.
-Late Colonel Suresh Babu was the Second-in-Command, who along with the other officers ran the regiment exceptionally well.
+Late Colonel Suresh Babu was the Second-in-Command, who along with other officers ran the regiment exceptionally well.
 Our unit was clearly the best outfit in town.

 Soon thereafter, I was in for a shock as Nikhil, then in Kindergarten, came back to me speaking only Malayalam as he lived in Kerala for six months.
 He had completely forgotten Hindi and English, which he spoke very fluently while at Delhi and his brains were now reformatted in Malayalam.
 It took a month and some special effort from me and the unit staff to teach him Hindi and English.

 On landing in Canada, Marina worked eight hours a day and studied 10 hours a day and in a year cleared all the licensing exams in one go.
 A herculean effort.
 There are two written and a practical examination to be cleared and only about 5% of international pharmacy students clear it.